Wari Empire: Administration

 While the Wari likely had significant organizational and administrative power, it remains unclear what the origins of its political and artistic forms were.
 Emerging evidence suggests that rather than being the result of Tiwanaku traits diffusing north, the Wari and Tiwanaku ideological formations may be traceable to previous developments at Pukara, an Early Intermediate Period culture to the north of Lake Titicaca.
 The polity seems to have survived until ca. AD 1100, when it collapsed, likely as a result of both environmental change and internal socio-political stresses.

 The expanding state likely had a fairly symbiotic relationship with local people.
 The colonizers would likely trade, intermarry, feast, partake in religious rituals, or just directly coerce local residents.
 There was also likely a wide variety of impacts from community to community, some were largely impacted by the state and others less so, depending on location and time.
 Contact with the larger empire could have been beneficial for smaller communities because they were able to establish trade and obtain exotic goods not previously available to them.

 One of the commodities was beer, communal consumption of beer served as a potent instrument of Wari governance.
 Forging hierarchical ties within and between groups was often a prevalent theme in Wari feasting.
 At Quilcapampa, guests partaking in Wari-related feasts were served alcohol infused with vilca.
 The vilca-infused brew fostered collective, psychotropic experiences.
 The providers of the brew, Wari leaders, reinforced their elevated status within the social hierarchy.
 The presence of alcoholic beverages, evidenced by the abundance of maize and molle at Wari sites, indicates their widespread consumption during feasts.

 The empire established long-distance exchange networks to obtain hallucinogens.
 To connect the highland capital and Pacific coast, the Wari constructed an imperial highway.
 Going through the Sondondo Valley, the highway connected three imperial sites.

 With the tremendous amount of effort required to obtain the drug, it hints that vilca was an important part of the Wari political economy.

+Notably, the earliest known quipus—Andean knotted-cord records—date to the first millennium CE and are attributable to the Wari, having been found at sites such as Castillo de Huarmey.
+While quipus are known to have played a major role in the administration of the Inca Empire, their role among the Wari is not yet fully understood.